Home For Babies For Children For Mums About Us Book Now

 At our Berkhamsted clinic, Antonietta offers photobiomodulation — also known as low-level laser therapy or PBMT — as part of her work with postnatal recovery and scar therapy.
 It is non-invasive and painless.

-If photobiomodulation may support your recovery, Antonietta will use it as part of your appointment — no referral needed, no additional cost, no separate booking.
-It isn't a separate treatment.
-It's simply part of how she works at Berkhamsted.
+It may be used as part of your appointment where appropriate — no referral needed, no additional cost, no separate booking.

 In their words